jkahn117/reinvent2018-mob320/README.md

 # AWS re:Invent 2018: MOB320
 ## 0 to 60 with AWS AppSync: Rapid Development Techniques for Mobile APIs

-This project acoompanies the AWS re:Invent 2018 Chalk Talk session of the same name.
+This project accompanies the AWS re:Invent 2018 Chalk Talk session of the same name.

 In this project, we "prototype" a mobile API using [AWS AppSync](https://aws.amazon.com/appsync/) to demonstrate the flexibility and benefits of AppSync and GraphQL for rapid development.
 Our prototype is in support of a new mobile app for ElastiLodge, a chain of boutique hotels.
 In conjunction with app design, our team will build the associated API across three phases of work: